drissamri/beautiful-jekyll/_posts/2017-01-16-trusting-lets-encrypt-java.md

     }
 ```

 First I load in the truststore in memory, then I add it as the truststore in a new SSLContext.
-Finally I add the SSLContext to the HttpClient
+Finally I add the SSLContext to the HttpClient.

+This way you should not have any problems anymore calling any site that is using Let's Encrypt certificate.